AAT Assessment Method

 AAT’S SPECIALIZED ASSESSMENT IDENTIFIES DEFENSIVE RESPONSES

-It is essential to identify substances contributing to stress on the body to determine the root cause of a patient’s symptoms.
-AAT achieves this by using a biofeedback technique to measure the body’s stress responses.
+It is essential to identify substances that may be contributing to stress on the body to determine the root cause of a patient’s symptoms.
+AAT achieves this by using a biofeedback technique to assess the body’s stress responses.

-The AAT treatment uses a dedicated and specialized stress assessment method, a refined Muscle Response Test (MRT), which enables practitioners to determine whether any system in the body is responding defensively to a specific substance.
-AAT’s unique 4-step proprietary testing technique significantly enhances accuracy for practitioners and ensures consistent results.
-When performed correctly, stress testing (MRT) is a highly effective tool for quickly identifying substances that cause stress on the body.
+The AAT treatment uses a dedicated and specialized stress assessment method, a refined Muscle Response Test (MRT), which enables practitioners to determine whether any system in the body is exhibiting a defensive response to a specific substance.
+AAT’s unique 4-step proprietary testing technique helps to significantly enhance consistency and accuracy for practitioners and supports reliable results.
+When performed correctly, stress testing (MRT) is an effective and valuable tool for quickly identifying substances that may be contributing to stress on the body.

-When a harmless substance is perceived as a threat, the muscle momentarily freezes, followed by an immediate fight-or-flight response.
+When a harmless substance is perceived as a threat, the muscle may momentarily freeze, followed by an immediate fight-or-flight response.
 During this brief window, an AAT practitioner can assess the change in muscle reaction and evaluate whether the stimulus is perceived as a threat based on the test results.
-If harmless substances like chocolate, pollen, or soy trigger a defensive response in the muscles, the body is misinterpreting the harmless substances as threats, causing the muscles to weaken.
-Immediately after completing an AAT treatment, the practitioner can reassess the muscle’s response to determine whether the body has returned to an appropriate reaction to the previously misinterpreted substance.
-The change in the body’s perception of the substance is immediate.
+If harmless substances like chocolate, pollen, or soy trigger a defensive response in the muscles, the body may be misinterpreting the substance as a threat, which can cause a temporary weakening response.
+Immediately after completing an AAT treatment, the practitioner can reassess the muscle’s response to determine whether the body is responding more appropriately to the previously misinterpreted substance.
+The change in the body’s perception of the substance can often be observed immediately.

-AAT teaches this enhanced biofeedback technique to practitioners learning the AAT therapy; however, practitioners may also use their own biofeedback methods.
+AAT teaches this enhanced biofeedback technique to practitioners learning the AAT therapy; however, practitioners may also use their own biofeedback methods within their scope of practice.

 What is an Allergy